 Domestic partners are unmarried couples, of the same or opposite sex, who live together and seek economic and noneconomic benefits comparable to those granted their married counterparts.

-In California, Washington, DC, Maine, Nevada, Oregon, and Washington state, domestic partnership status is offered and regulated by the state and grants some or all of the rights and responsibilities of marriage.
-Connecticut, New Hampshire, New Jersey, and Vermont do the same, but call it civil unions instead of domestic partnership.
+In California, D.C., Nevada, Oregon, and Washington state, domestic partnership status is offered and regulated by the state and grants some or all of the rights and responsibilities of marriage.
+Colorado, Hawaii, Illinois and New Jersey do the same, but call it civil unions instead of domestic partnership.
+Wisconsin offers some statewide spousal rights, but more limited than the aforementioned states.

 Some of these states limit domestic partnership registration to same-sex couples, though some also include opposite-sex couples in which one partner is 62 or older.
 In other places, domestic partnership benefits are offered by smaller governmental entities or businesses and are more limited.
 In either case, benefits can include: